Bishalsarang/Project-Management-API/README.md

 ## Routes

-[x] POST /auth/login
+[x] POST api/auth/login
-[X] POST /auth/register | This route needs the role to be 'admin'
+[X] POST api/auth/register | This route needs the role to be 'admin' [X] GET api/users | This route needs the role to be 'admin' [X] GET api/users:id | This route needs the role to be 'admin' [X] PUT api/users:id | This route needs the role to be 'admin' [X] DELETE api/users:id | This route needs the role to be 'admin' [X] UPDATE api/users:id | This route needs the role to be 'admin'

 ## Reminder